Tdap (Pertussis) Vaccine

 -

-The best time to get Tdap is between weeks 27 through 36 weeks of pregnancy.
+The best time to get Tdap is between weeks 27 through 36 of pregnancy.
 It’s recommended that you get it as early as possible within this timeframe.
-That timing helps you pass the most antibodies possible to your fetus before you deliver.
+This timing helps you pass the most antibodies possible to your fetus before you deliver.
 However, it’s safe to get Tdap at any point during your pregnancy.

 -